-The Investment Management Agreement was reapproved by our Board, and by a majority of our independent directors, on July 27, 2018.
-Unless terminated earlier as described below, it will continue in effect from year to year thereafter if approved annually by our Board including a majority of our directors who are not interested persons or by the affirmative vote of the holders of a majority of our outstanding voting securities and a majority of our directors who are not interested persons.
+Unless terminated earlier as described below, it will continue in effect from year to year after the initial two-year term if approved annually by our Board including a majority of our directors who are not interested persons or by the affirmative vote of the holders of a majority of our outstanding voting securities and a majority of our directors who are not interested persons.
 The Investment Management Agreement will automatically terminate in the event of its assignment.
 The Investment Management Agreement may be terminated by either party without penalty by delivering notice of termination upon not more than 60 days' written notice to the other party.
-See "Item 1A - Risk Factors - Risks related to our business and structure - Our Advisor can resign on 60 days' notice, and we may not be able to find a suitable replacement within that time, resulting in a disruption in our operations that could adversely affect our business, results of operations or financial condition."
+See "Item 1A - Risk Factors - Risks Related to Our Advisor and Affiliates - Our Advisor can resign on 60 days' notice, and we may not be able to find a suitable replacement within that time, resulting in a disruption in our operations that could adversely affect our business, results of operations or financial condition."